-At any time, the data subject may withdraw his/her consent for the treatment of his/her personal data.
+At any time, the data subject may withdraw their consent for the treatment of their personal data.
 The Controller must establish simple and free mechanisms that allow the data subjects to withdraw their consent at least by the same means by which they granted it.